tsirbunen/dots/README.md

 - DOTS frontend is a [Next.js](https://nextjs.org) - [React](https://reactjs.org) - [Typescript](https://www.typescriptlang.org) app.
 - For testing, [Cypress](https://docs.cypress.io/guides/overview/why-cypress) E2E testing was selected.
 To make the Cypress-experience more "cucumber-like" and to be able to include feature-files a [cucumber preprocessor](https://www.npmjs.com/package/@badeball/cypress-cucumber-preprocessor) was plugged in.
 - Note that the web ui was designed mainly with only mobile users in mind.
+- The main functionalities of the web ui are the following:

+  1. A launch page shortly explaining how to use the app and containing buttons to enable navigation to main use modes (create poll, vote in poll and view poll).
+  2. Language toggle button to enable switching between English and Finnish (visible on all pages).
+  3. App header containing a hamburger menu to enable navigating within the app.

+- To get an understanding of how the web ui works, perhaps a good way is to start is to examine the [feature-files](/frontend/cypress/features/launch-app/launch-app.feature) and to run Cypress testing in the visual "open" mode (see instructions below).

 ### server